cem-yilmaz/cem-yilmaz.github.io/_pages/about.md

 This website exists more as a complete collection of my projects and thoughts.
 If you'd rather see a more *condensed* overview of my achievements, consider viewing my [CV](/cv/).

 # **This website is still under construction!**
+## Most pages are still placeholder, please have patience!